AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/class-12.md

 ## Creation Time, 60-90 mins

 While you might not code much today it is not a simple, boring, or *free* day.
-You should use the time you have today with your teammates and instructor to plan out your Capstone Project App.
+You should use the time you have today with your teammates and instructor to plan out your Capstone Project App Using FireBase and the FireStore **NoSQl** database.
 Today is a day for you to think more about the frontend of your Capstone App.
 You should already have some ideas and preferably something started but if you don't, please do that today.

-There are no examples, project instructions or follow-up in today's lesson.
-Just use this time wisely and ask the instructor if you have any questions on the implementation of your project.
+Your project instructions Will involve creating an ER diagram today due next class.

 With your teammate:

 - [ ] **List out the core functions of your Capstone App**
 - [ ] **Compare lists and trim out unnecessary functions**
-- [ ] **Agree upon the core functions together.**
+- [ ] **Agree upon the core functions.**
+- [ ] **Based on how your app will function Create an ER diagram to model your data.**
 - [ ] **Next, draw out the look of your app.
 What components will you need?**
 - [ ] **Build a [Trello Board](https://trello.com/) for both of you to thoughtfully build your app**
 - [ ] **Begin adding to the [Trello board](https://trello.com/) the steps you KNOW you have to do.**